Protecting the Intellectual Property

 In the broader sense, trademarks are an invaluable tool for protecting brands overseas.
 They provide legal protection against counterfeiting, as well as help to create brand recognition and loyalty.

-How to get started with trademarks
+How to Get Started with Trademarks

 There are many steps involved in the process of trademarking, but it all starts with conducting a search to make sure no other brands have already registered the same name.